|

 USA, the American officers initially considered making a

-wisely, to dismantle the airship and transport it by sea
+they kept the decision to dismantle the airship and transport it by sea

 to the Port of New York.